Shreyansh0504/MusicPlayer/README.md

 Excited to share a project I’ve been working on—a web-based music player built using HTML, CSS, and JavaScript.

 The key feature?
-I utilized local storage to fetch and manage songs, ensuring a smooth and personalized experience for users.
+I utilized local storage to fetch and manage songs, ensuring a smooth and personalized ekjdshfkj fdhoxperience for users.
 With local storage, your song preferences and playlists are saved right in your browser for easy access anytime!

 Key Features: